 Best practices may also be reported.
-Any practices so identified should be 'exceptional' in relation to standard practice, not situations in which the forest manager is simply practicing good forest management.
+Any practices so identified should be 'exceptional' in relation to standard practice, not situations in which the sustainable forest licensee is simply practicing good forest management.
 Highly effective novel approaches to aspects of forest management may represent best practices.
 Similarly, applications of established management approaches which achieve remarkable success may represent best practices.